deadlydog/PowerShell.GitClean/ReadMe.md

 It accepts the following parameters:

-- `RootDirectoryPath` (required): A directory path that all of your git repositories are located under.
+- `RootDirectoryPath`: The root directory to search for git repositories in.
+If not provided, the current directory will be used.
 Alias: `Path`
 - `DirectorySearchDepth`: The depth to search for git repositories under the `RootDirectoryPath`.
 A large value may increase the time it takes to discover git repositories.
 Default is 3.
 Alias: `Depth`
 - `CalculateDiskSpaceReclaimed`: If provided, the amount of disk space reclaimed by the git clean operations will be reported in the output.
 This will increase the time it takes to perform the operation.
-- `Force`: If provided, the cmdlet will clean all repositories, even if they have untracked files. __Be careful with this option!__
+- `Force`: If provided, all git repositories will be cleaned, even if they have untracked files. __Be careful with this switch!__

 The following common parameters are also supported: